dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   A getter or setter declaration is augmented by an augmenting variable.

-*   An abstract or external variable declaration is augmented by an augmenting variable.

 *   A late final variable with no initializer expression is augmented by an augmenting variable with an initializer expression.
     _A late final variable with no initializer has a setter, while one with an